Afghanistan's 'Game of Thrones' jeopardizes peace process

 The talks are intended as a follow-up to the Feb.
 29 pact on the withdrawal of U.S. troops.

-U.S. and Western diplomats told Reuters that an arrangement will have to be brokered quickly between the two before they start appointing rival ministers.
+U.S. and Western diplomats told Reuters that an arrangement will have to be brokered quickly before the two start appointing rival ministers.

 “It’s a complete mess, the two men refuse to negotiate a deal,” said a senior American official in Kabul.

-Ghani and Abdullah had been holding talks with U.S. special envoy Khalilzad as he tried to secure a deal to avert the parallel inaugurations, officials from both camps said.
+Ghani and Abdullah had been holding talks with Khalilzad as the U.S. special envoy tried to secure a deal to avert the parallel inaugurations, officials from both camps said.
 The U.S. State Department declined to comment.

 The Election Commission last month announced that Ghani had retained power by winning the Sept.
 28 election.
-But Abdullah rejected that and proclaimed himself winner.
+But Abdullah proclaimed himself winner.

 “No one should have underestimated our commitment to genuine democracy,” Abdullah tweeted on Monday.